Alisha-Oyola/Alisha-Oyola/README.md

 ## 🧪 Hands-On AWS Labs

-These labs demonstrate **real-world AWS tasks** and architecture decisions.
+These labs demonstrate **The clients problem, how it was remedied, tools used** and architecture decisions.

 📂 **AWS Labs Portfolio:**
 👉 [AWS-Labs-Portfolio](https://github.com/Alisha-Oyola/AWS-Labs-Portfolio)